 5. Coffee Table

-If you’re more acquainted with rebar and are up to the task for a time-consuming project, look to create a coffee table!
+If you’re more acquainted with rebar and are up to the task of a time-consuming project, look to create a coffee table!
 Create the design you seek, add a glass top and you got yourself a piece of furniture that will last a lifetime.
 The simplicity and minimalism of a rebar coffee table will have all your guests asking where you got it from (this is where you can take the time to pat yourself on the back).

 As the saying goes “iron sharpens iron.”
 The same holds true when creating tools out of rebar.
 A popular tool to make out of rebar, if you have a thick enough piece, is a chisel.
 Rebar is strong enough to pierce through concrete and other blacksmithing practice.
 Simply, cut the rebar to about 8-9” and then grind down the end until sharp and you will have yourself a heavy-duty chisel.